-The NCSC's free Web Check (ncsc.gov.uk/information/web-check) and Mail Check (ncsc.gov.uk/information/mailcheck) services can help protect schools from cyberattacks.
+The NCSC's free Web Check and Mail Check services can help protect schools from cyber-attacks.
 Two NCSC cyber security services, which are already helping thousands of organisations to protect their websites and email servers from cyber-attacks, are now available to all UK schools.
 Both tools are available free of charge, are quick to set up, and thereafter run automatically.
-More information is available from the NCSC website (ncsc.gov.uk/blog-post/cyber-tools-for-uk-schools).
+More information is available from the NCSC website.